Speak to an expert today 01270 440 341 020 3633 2107

 We all know how quickly fire can spread.
 Evacuating people as quickly as possible is the priority when dealing with a fire.
 In some cases, for example, in a single storey building with one access point, the fire escape route may be fairly obvious and easy to get to.
 However, many places of work are not constructed so simply, and not having a fire safety plan in place could mean people do not know how to safely get to a fire escape.
 These crucial minutes spent trying to find the best fire escape route could be very costly.

-A fire escape plan will take into account a number of factors, many of which you may not consider when in an emergency situation:
+A fire escape plan will take into account a number of factors, including:

 • How many people are in the building? – if there are a significant number of people, these will need to be factored into a fire safety plan so that exits are optimised and routes are not blocked